CoCreate-app/CoCreate-admin/README.md

 CoCreateJS is maintained and funded by CoCreate.
 The names and logos for CoCreate are trademarks of CoCreate, LLC.

+<a name="contribute"></a>
 # How to Contribute

-We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-adminUI/blob/master/CONTRIBUTING.md).
+We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-adminUI/blob/master/CONTRIBUTING.md) guide for details.

 # License
 [The MIT License (MIT)](https://github.com/CoCreate-app/CoCreate-adminUI/blob/master/LICENSE)